PHPFusion/PHPFusion/README.md

 Welcome to the PHP-Fusion Official Repository
 ====
 The latest branch is Andromeda.
 It contains all the previous commits done by all the core developers up to date.

 To sync to this database and not to conflict with your work, please do the following before doing anything:

   1. Save all your current local work to a temporary folder.
   2. Run the git as
   ````
   $ git fetch origin
-  $ git checkout -b Andromeda-9.0.3 origin/Andromeda-9.0.3
+  $ git checkout -b Andromeda origin/Andromeda
   ````
   or if above fails:
   ````
-  $ git fetch origin Andromeda-9.0.3:Andromeda-9.0.3
+  $ git fetch origin Andromeda:Andromeda
   ````

 #### Testing supported by

 <a href="https://www.browserstack.com/" target="_blank"><img width="180px" src="https://www.php-fusion.co.uk/images/logos/Browserstack-logo.svg" alt="BrowserStack"/></a>

 Development Discord
 ---
 PHP-Fusion Official Developer Discord Channel - https://discord.gg/CGSYU8r

 Those who are active on PHP-Fusion Development is encouraged to join.

 What's new on this repository management?
 ---
 The latest repository contains all the previous commits done by all the core developers.
 - 9.01 is beta 1
 - 9.02 is beta 2
-- Restored 9.1 branch as the correct branch.
-9.0.3 will be removed.
+- Removed 9.1 branch
 - Protected 7.02.07 branch from branch removal
 - Submodules added to /infusions

 New Changes: About Submodules and Git Management of Core Infusions (CI)
 ===
-As of latest update on code management, the core team will have our <a href='https://github.com/php-fusion/PHP-Fusion/tree/Andromeda-9.0.3/infusions'>Latest Core Infusions</a> to see them as a submodules.
+As of latest update on code management, the core team will have our <a href='https://github.com/php-fusion/PHP-Fusion/tree/Andromeda/infusions'>Latest Core Infusions</a> to see them as a submodules.
 Submodules are alias that are being linked from each CI repositories now being for example, ci-Forum, ci-News, ci-Blog, ci-Weblinks, ci-Faq, ci-Downloads, ci-Gallery, etc.

 PHP-Fusion 9 will now release with just "Custom Page, Navigation, Users Management, SEF Management, and Server Management", essentially a bare bone system.
 The core developers will in turn provide a download customizer to bundle your download package in the future.

 Each CI will be enhanced through its own review and issue progress independent of PHP-Fusion CMS.

 Each CI package will have better reviews to each versions instead of collectively just being tied to PHP-Fusion Version as a whole.

 Independent CI repositories serves as a better code and project tracker for the better quality of Infusions, and each of their progress will not hinder PHP-Fusion releases.
 As a guideline to everyone, always use the 'master' branch for CI repository for they are the most stable to use.